< BACK

 About:

-The valgus frame reinforcement (lateral frame reinforcement) is semi-rigid to very rigid (45-65 Shore A) EVA material added to the inferior lateral side of an orthotic frame.
+The Lateral frame reinforcement is semi-rigid to very rigid (45-65 Shore A) EVA material added to the inferior lateral side of an orthotic frame.
 It begins at the distal rearfoot, extends distally through the midfoot and tapers to the distal edge of the frame, proximal to the lateral metatarsal heads.

 Orthotic Lab Codes: